ace13/PassTheBomb/README.md

 - Super Blink - Daytime, upgraded blink and normal bomb tossing.
 - Forest - Daytime, spawns random trees during its duration, only blink on the bomb carrier.
   - Needs a way to prevent trees from spawning inside players, should be possible though since Dota 2's Sprout ability doesn't have the issue
+- Casket - Daytime, standard blink and toss, but the bomb will bounce to any target in range when you get it

 TODO
 ====